Request Free Sample ×

 By Type: Genomics (Largest) vs. Proteomics (Fastest-Growing)

-In the Multiomics Market, the segment distribution reveals Genomics as the largest contributor, holding a significant portion of market share.
+In the Multiomics Market, segment distribution highlights Genomics as the leading contributor, capturing a substantial 55% share of the market.
 This reflects the critical role genomics plays in understanding genetic contributions to various biological processes and diseases.
 With its foundational importance in multiomics studies, genomics continues to be a cornerstone for researchers and biotechnology companies alike.
 On the other hand, Proteomics is emerging as a fast-growing segment, driven by advancements in technologies that enable comprehensive protein analysis.
 This growth signifies an increasing recognition of the importance of proteomic data in realizing the full potential of multiomics approaches.

 Protein Analysis: Genomics (Dominant) vs. Proteomics (Emerging)